bluewitch/dwulf-manifesto/Code_Languages.md

 ### Pixi.js
 2D

+## Vue.js

+vuejs.org

+Combining the best of both of the worlds of the light weight library of React.js and the self containing fully functional framework of Angular.js is Vue.js

+I was drawn to this library framework because of its independence from mother corporations like React.js is to Facebook, and Angular.js is to Google.
+Vue.js is home grown and is not beholden to proprietary biases.

+Our projects will for the most part will be implimented in Vue.js.
+Learning from Vue.js first, will allow you to build from the best library framework, and from there allow you to shift over to React.js and Angular.js when you are forced to develop with these.

+Install router first

+Vuex, state managnment

+'v-*' Vue directives is analogus to Angulars 'ag-*"

+Components and Props

+Vue.js developer tools
+(a module for your chrome browser)

+Vuex:

+State management & Pattern library
+Similar to Redux (react), flux, easier
+Centralized store for all components

+Vuetur

+## Angular.js
+Angular is probably the best engineered all in one framework solution, it requires you to impliment in TypeScript which is a augmentation of JavaScript that forces Type casting in your code which encourages developers to write tight and consider casting variables to their respective types, as integers, floats, boolean, characters, etc.

+Created by Google, which is a company of very smart and vetted engineers.

+Personally I like Google, and the Engineering mantra, but they have a Denise Ritchie Syndrome,

 ## React.js
 React is a nimble library created by Facebook, that allows you to build and render out simple UI components.